-A. Usually, a messaging bridge should forward all messages.
+A. Normally, a messaging bridge should forward all messages.
 If some messages are not being forwarded, here are some possible reasons:

 Some messages may have an expiration time, in which case either the JMS provider for the source or target destination expires the message.

-A bridge does not directly provide an option to automatically move messages to an error destination or to automatically delete messages after a limited number of forward attempts.
-That said, it is possible that a JMS provider may provide such an option, which could effect any messages on the bridge source destination.
-If a redelivery limit option is enabled on the JMS provider that hosts the bridge source destination, then you may need to reconfigure the provider to prevent the bridge automatic retry mechanism from causing messages to exceed the redelivery limit.
+A bridge does not directly provide an option to automatically move messages to an error destination, or to automatically delete messages, after a limited number of forward attempts.
+That said, it is possible that a JMS provider may provide such an option, which could, in turn, effect any messages on the bridge source destination.
+If a redelivery limit option is enabled on the JMS provider that hosts the bridge source destination, you may need to reconfigure the provider to prevent the bridge automatic retry mechanism from causing messages to exceed the redelivery limit.

 Q. What is a Message Driven EJB (MDB)?

 A. Message Driven EJBs are EJB containers that internally use standard JMS APIs to asynchronously receive messages from local, remote, or even foreign JMS destinations and then call application code to process the messages.
 MDBs have the following characteristics: